 Without question some of the most dangerous and devastating motor vehicle accidents are caused by semi-trucks also known as tractor-trailers, big-rigs, coal trucks, 18-wheelers, and commercial trucks.
 These motor vehicles are particularly dangerous because of their massive size, length, and weight.
 The size and weight of semi-trucks means that they are harder to maneuver and stop; they also have massive blind spots referred to as "no zones."
 Considering that a passenger car may weigh less than 2 tons while a semi-truck transporting a full load may weigh 40 tons, individuals in the passenger car often suffer devastating permanent injuries or wrongful death.

 When a tractor-trailer accident results in severe injury or fatalities, the party that is seriously injured or dies is the occupant of the other vehicle in excess of 95 percent of the time.
-Our experienced Lexington semi-truck accident attorneys at Goeing Goeing & McQuinn PLLC have the experience and resources to passionately advocate for the fullest financial recovery for victims of these horrific motor vehicle accidents with respect and compassion.
+Our experienced statewide Kentucky semi-truck accident attorneys at Goeing Goeing & McQuinn PLLC have the experience and resources to advocate for the fullest financial recovery for victims of these horrific motor vehicle accidents with respect and compassion.
 We are closely familiar with the causes and results of semi-truck accident, having seem many cases originating from truck wrecks on the I-75.

 Unique Types of Kentucky Semi-Truck Accidents

 While there are many types of trucking accidents that also often involve other types of motor vehicles, there are some very unique types of semi-truck accidents: